cs0041/SimpleBotArb2Pair/README.md

 - [@cs0041](https://github.com/cs0041)

-# Warning You need to have a good understanding before working, please test the smart contract carefully, otherwise your money will be lost This is just a simple arbitrage project.
-Don't use it in production.
+# Warning You need to have a good understanding before working, please test the smart contract carefully, otherwise your money will be lost This is just a simple arbitrage project.Don't use it in production.